 For more information on creating and using a deployment configuration, see the following articles:

-For more information on using a customer-managed key with ACI, see Encrypt deployment data.
+For more information on using a customer-managed key with Container Instances, see Encrypt deployment data.

 Azure Kubernetes Service

-You may encrypt a deployed Azure Kubernetes Service resource using customer-managed keys at any time.
+You can encrypt a deployed Azure Kubernetes Service resource by using customer-managed keys at any time.
 For more information, see Bring your own keys with Azure Kubernetes Service.

-This process only works with AKS K8s version 1.17 or higher.
+This process works with only AKS version 1.17 or later.
 Azure Machine Learning added support for AKS 1.17 on Jan 13, 2020.

 hbi_workspace parameter set to

 Each virtual machine also has a local temporary disk for OS operations.
 If you want, you can use the disk to stage training data.
-If the workspace was created with the
+If you create the workspace with the

 hbi_workspace parameter set to

-Managed online endpoint and batch endpoint use machine learning compute in the backend, and follows the same encryption mechanism.
+Managed online endpoints and batch endpoints use Azure Machine Learning compute in the back end, and they follow the same encryption mechanism.

-The OS disk for compute instance is encrypted with Microsoft-managed keys in Azure Machine Learning storage accounts.
-If the workspace was created with the
+The OS disk for a compute instance is encrypted with Microsoft-managed keys in Azure Machine Learning storage accounts.
+If you create the workspace with the

 hbi_workspace parameter set to

-TRUE, the local OS and temporary disks on compute instance are encrypted with Microsoft managed keys.
-Customer managed key encryption is not supported for OS and temporary disks.
+TRUE, the local OS and temporary disks on a compute instance are encrypted with Microsoft-managed keys.
+Customer-managed key encryption is not supported for OS and temporary disks.

 Azure Data Factory

-The Azure Data Factory pipeline is used to ingest data for use with Azure Machine Learning.
-Azure Data Factory encrypts data at rest, including entity definitions and any data cached while runs are in progress.
-By default, data is encrypted with a randomly generated Microsoft-managed key that is uniquely assigned to your data factory.
+The Azure Data Factory pipeline ingests data for use with Azure Machine Learning.
+Azure Data Factory encrypts data at rest, including entity definitions and any data that's cached while runs are in progress.
+By default, data is encrypted with a randomly generated Microsoft-managed key that's uniquely assigned to your data factory.

-For information on how to use customer managed keys for encryption use Encrypt Azure Data Factory with customer managed keys .
+For information on how to use customer-managed keys for encryption, see Encrypt Azure Data Factory with customer-managed keys.

-Azure Databricks can be used in Azure Machine Learning pipelines.
-By default, the Databricks File System (DBFS) used by Azure Databricks is encrypted using a Microsoft-managed key.
+You can use Azure Databricks in Azure Machine Learning pipelines.
+By default, the Databricks File System (DBFS) that Azure Databricks uses is encrypted through a Microsoft-managed key.
 To configure Azure Databricks to use customer-managed keys, see Configure customer-managed keys on default (root) DBFS.

-When using services such as Automated Machine Learning, Microsoft may generate a transient, pre-processed data for training multiple models.
-This data is stored in a datastore in your workspace, which allows you to enforce access controls and encryption appropriately.
+When you use services like Azure Machine Learning, Microsoft might generate transient, pre-processed data for training multiple models.
+This data is stored in a datastore in your workspace, so you can enforce access controls and encryption appropriately.

-You may also want to encrypt diagnostic information logged from your deployed endpoint into your Azure Application Insights instance.
+You might also want to encrypt diagnostic information that's logged from your deployed endpoint into Application Insights.

 Encryption in transit

-Azure Machine Learning uses TLS to secure internal communication between various Azure Machine Learning microservices.
+Azure Machine Learning uses Transport Layer Security (TLS) to help secure internal communication between various Azure Machine Learning microservices.
 All Azure Storage access also occurs over a secure channel.

 Data collection and handling

-Microsoft also recommends not storing sensitive information (such as account key secrets) in environment variables.
-Environment variables are logged, encrypted, and stored by us.
-Similarly when naming your jobs, avoid including sensitive information such as user names or secret project names.
-This information may appear in telemetry logs accessible to Microsoft Support engineers.
+We recommend not storing sensitive information (such as account key secrets) in environment variables.
+Microsoft logs, encrypts, and stores environment variables.
+Similarly, when you name your jobs, avoid including sensitive information such as user names or secret project names.
+This information might appear in telemetry logs that Microsoft support engineers can access.

-You may opt out from diagnostic data being collected by setting the
+You can opt out from the collection of diagnostic data by setting the

 hbi_workspace parameter to

 TRUE while provisioning the workspace.
-This functionality is supported when using the Azure Machine Learning Python SDK, the Azure CLI, REST APIs, or Azure Resource Manager templates.
+This functionality is supported when you use the Azure Machine Learning Python SDK, the Azure CLI, REST APIs, or Azure Resource Manager templates.

-SSH passwords and keys to compute targets like Azure HDInsight and VMs are stored in a separate key vault that's associated with the Microsoft subscription.
-Azure Machine Learning doesn't store any passwords or keys provided by users.
-Instead, it generates, authorizes, and stores its own SSH keys to connect to VMs and HDInsight to run the experiments.
+Secure Shell (SSH) passwords and keys to compute targets like Azure HDInsight and virtual machines are stored in a separate key vault that's associated with the Microsoft subscription.
+Azure Machine Learning doesn't store any passwords or keys that users provide.
+Instead, it generates, authorizes, and stores its own SSH keys to connect to virtual machines and HDInsight to run the experiments.